nicknava1/Soc-Honeypot/README.md

 Here we can see the IP address associated with this failed login attempt.
 Security logs contain a staggering amount of data about users who try to connect to a device.

 <h1>Conclusion</h1>

-In this project, I practiced utilizing Microsoft Azure to deploy a VM, VLAN, NSG, and SIEM tool.
-Afterwords, I connected to the virtual network using my desktop computer, and viewed a security log using Event Viewer.
+In this project, we embarked on the journey of creating a Security Operations Center (SOC) and deploying a Honeypot environment in Microsoft Azure.
+By leveraging the capabilities of Azure services such as Virtual Machines, Log Analytics Workspace (LAW), and Microsoft Sentinel (SIEM), we established a robust test environment to delve into the techniques, tactics, and procedures employed by malicious actors to exploit vulnerable systems.

+The setup process involved meticulous configuration of network security groups (NSGs) to define custom network rules, ensuring the honeypot VM's exposure to incoming traffic for monitoring and analysis purposes.
+Additionally, the integration of LAW and Sentinel provided the necessary infrastructure for centralized log analysis and real-time threat detection.

+With the SOC architecture in place, we validated its functionality by accessing the VM using Windows Remote Desktop, enabling us to observe and analyze security events, including failed login attempts.
+By scrutinizing event properties and associated IP addresses, we gained insights into potential security vulnerabilities and the tactics employed by adversaries.

+This project underscores the importance of proactive security measures and hands-on experience in understanding and mitigating cybersecurity threats.
+By simulating real-world scenarios within a controlled environment, we enhance our preparedness to defend against evolving cyber threats and fortify our systems against potential breaches.
 In my next project, I will use Powershell to export geographical data from failed login attempts into my Log Analytics Workspace.
 Finally, I will use Microsoft Sentinel to create a threatmap and geolocate our attackers.